riyamittal12426/LazySheeps/DEMO_CHECKLIST.md

 > 1. They can't see when developers are burning out
 > 2. They don't understand team collaboration patterns
 > 3. They can't predict project timelines
-> We built LangHub to solve all three using AI and gamification."
+> We built Katalyst to solve all three using AI and gamification."

 **Action:** Start on main dashboard